Skip to main content

 • Receive an agenda and meeting materials.

-Do you know a young person who has experienced a problem or barrier while working with child-serving systems?
-A barrier is a problem or block to receiving needed services and support.
+Do you know a young person who has experienced a problem or barrier while working with child/family serving systems?
+A barrier is something that prevents young people and/or families from accessing the services and supports they need.
+The Barrier Reporting process allows you to identify and describe the system barrier.

 Click here for the barrier submission form.